Evernote for Education

 Here's one that I love to use to explain Evernote: "Evernote: Remember Everything"

-I use the desktop version at home, the Android app on my Droid Incredible 2, and the website at school.
+I use the desktop version at home and the office, the Android app on my HTC One smartphone, my tablets, web version on my Chromebook.
 The desktop version sync's all of the data to your computer (good for backup) and you can also export your notes in a variety of formats for backup.

 You can create new notes via desktop, web, or mobile version.
 You can also use your camera phone or web cam to take a snapshot and Evernote can even recognize the text in the image.
 This is very useful for capturing signs, posters, printed memos, and more and then being able to search for text inside the image.